paulroho/paulroho.github.io/_posts/2019-07-10-Cleaning-up-Tags-in-Git.md

+---
-# Cleaning up Tags in git
+title: Cleaning up Tags in git
+tags: [git]
+---

 Tags are similar to branches as pointers to a specific commit.
 The difference is that during its lifetime a branch can (and typically will) point to different commits, while a tag remains pointing to one specific commit.